schwarzschild-radius/Notes/CUDA documentation.md

 ### **Asynchronous Concurrent Execution**

-* Concurretn tasks supported by CUDA.
+* Concurrent tasks supported by CUDA.
   * Computation on the host.
   * Computation on the device.
   * Memory transfers from host to device.